okta/okta-react/README.md

 #### onAuthRequired

 *(optional)* Callback function.
 Called when authentication is required.
 If this is not supplied, `okta-react` redirects to Okta.
 This callback will receive [oktaAuth][Okta Auth SDK] instance as the first function parameter.
-This is triggered when a `SecureRoute` is accessed without authentication.
+This is triggered when a [SecureRoute](#secureroute) is accessed without authentication.
+A common use case for this callback is to redirect users to a custom login route when authentication is required for a [SecureRoute](#secureroute).

 #### Example